 Tip #2: Use Music

 Music is one of my passions.
 The best music was invented right here in the United States, especially in the American South.
-African Americans created or influenced much of American music.
+And African Americans created or influenced much of American music.
 Jazz, blues, rock & roll, rap, and even country, have African Americans to thank.

 In my experience, many students listen to rap.
 So, I love to end the school year with a mini-unit on hip-hop.
 But before we get to the creation of hip hop, we have to discuss the history of American music.